Compare Forex Brokers!

 Know Your Trading Strategy

 Your trading plan will define the rules by which you trade.
 This will include when to enter and exit trades, which timeframes to trade, if to chase the market and how to establish your appetite for risk.
-Articles on strategy can be found in our education section, but perhaps best to start with the Forex trading tips for beginners.
+Articles on basic concepts, terms and novice strategy can be found in our education section, or start with this article on Forex trading tips for beginners.

 Risk Management